bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 ### Numerical Verification - Modelling and Simulation

-Our token engineering methodology allows for seperation of concerns between design teams and modelling teams.
-Ecosystem value flows are the final product of the design team, and are handed of to the python gurus for model implementation, simulations, and analysis.
-It's early stages for the boson token engineering team, but here we present preliminary results boson ecosystem modelling.
+Our token engineering methodology allows for separation of concerns between design teams and modelling teams.
+Ecosystem value flows are the final product of the design team, and are handed of to the Python gurus for model implementation, simulations, and analysis.
+It's early stages for the Boson token engineering team, but here we present the preliminary results of the Boson ecosystem modelling.

 Visualization of $BOSON fully diluted token distribution allocations.
 On the